kubevirt/kubevirt.github.io/_posts/2019-05-15-How-To-Guide-Import-VM-Kubevirt.markdown

 **How to use a VirtualMachine:**

-A VirtualMachine will make sure that a VirtualMachineInstance object with an identical name will be present in the cluster, if spec.running is set to true.
-Further it will make sure that a VirtualMachineInstance will be removed from the cluster if spec.running is set to false.

-There exists a field spec.runStrategy which can also be used to control the state of the associated VirtualMachineInstance object.
-To avoid confusing and contradictory states, these fields are mutually exclusive.
-An extended explanation of spec.runStrategy vs spec.running can be found in Run Strategies.

 **Starting and stopping**

 After creating a VirtualMachine it can be switched on or off like this: